compTAG/student-resources/how-tos/onboarding.md

     * Computational Geometry: https://www.youtube.com/watch?v=LuTHBkyLJ1k

 4. Code: Papers (even theoretical ones) typically have an experimental section, which means that you should be comfortable running some code!
-To get started, we have two tasks:
+To get started, complete the following tasks:
     * Compute persistent homology of a triangle using [Dionysus](https://www.mrzv.org/software/dionysus/)
     * Compute a Delaunay triangulation in  [CGAL](https://www.cgal.org/), and output the triangulation data structure.
-    * Learn how to use the R TDA Package
+    * Learn how to use the R TDA Package.
+    * Complete the Hyalite training.
+Hyalite is the research computing cluster on campus.
+To schedule a training, please email Research Cyberinfrastructure at hyalite-support@montana.edu and copy Brittany Fasy and David Millman.

 5. TeamPapers: Our team has authored several papers that we encourage you to read in order to learn more about our work:
     * Searching in the space of persistence diagrams: https://arxiv.org/abs/1812.11257